Pablo Calucho: Death threat

 On 9 June 2010, the then mayor of Santa Cruz Percy Fernández threatened to shoot Calucho.
 During a journalistic interview about the illegal takeover of public spaces by street vendors in Santa Cruz, Calucho asked the mayor about possible solutions to the problem; Fernández was upset and responded publicly as follows:

 In light of these statements, the Santa Cruz Press Workers Union Federation and the Santa Cruz Journalists Association strongly rejected the threat from Percy Fernández, who had a history of similar threats against other journalists.
 In turn, the National Press Association (ANP) demanded guarantees so that journalists could carry out their informative work.

 Some time later, Calucho started working at Red UNO Santa Cruz, but in July 2017 he was fired from the television channel because his social media accounts had more followers than the same official pages of the channel where Calucho worked.

 Survey for the mayor's office

-According to an opinion study carried out in March 2020, by the polling company "Captura Consulting", it managed to show that Pablo Calucho had at that time the support of 10.7% of the Santa Cruz population to be the future mayor of Santa Cruz de la Sierra, thus placing Calucho in fourth place behind Rubén Costas, Angélica Sosa and Branko Marinković, and ahead of Johnny Fernández, Rosario Schamissedine, Carlos Hugo Molina and Freddy Soruco.
+According to an opinion study carried out in March 2020, by the polling company "Captura Consulting", it managed to show that Pablo Calucho had at that time the support of 10.7% of the Santa Cruz population to be the future mayor of Santa Cruz de la Sierra, thus placing Calucho in fourth place behind Rubén Costas, Angélica Sosa and Branko Marinković, and ahead of Jhonny Fernández, Rosario Schamissedine, Carlos Hugo Molina and Freddy Soruco.